iurnus/scripps_kaust_model_doc/tutorial/index.rst

 Tutorial on Coupled Atmosphere--Ocean Simulations
 #################################################

-Two examples are used to show how to run the coupled solver.
+Two examples are used to show how to run the coupled solver on ring@ucsd.edu.
 The Red Sea region case is to demonstrate how to generate new cases.
 The California region case is to demonstrate how to run the coupled-solver based on existing MITgcm and WRF cases.

 .. toctree::
    :maxdepth: 1